aristanetworks/chef-eos/README.md

 # Authors & Support

 For support, please open a GitHub issue.
-This module is maintained by Arista [EOS+ Consulting Services](mailto://eosplus-dev@arista.com).Commercial support options are available upon request.
+This module is maintained by Arista [EOS+ Consulting Services](mailto://eosplus-dev@arista.com).
+Commercial support options are available upon request.

 # License